 - Violation of the intent/spirit of the NASW Code of Ethics and professional social work values.
-Examples include (this list is not all inclusive): - a) failure to respect peers, faculty, colleagues, or clients - b) breach of confidentiality - c) professional relationship boundary violation - d) breach of honesty - Impaired performance secondary to alcohol, substance misuse, and/or other mental health concerns.
+Examples include (this list is not all inclusive): - a) failure to respect peers, faculty, colleagues, or clients - b) breach of confidentiality - c) professional relationship boundary violation - d) breach of honesty - Impaired performance secondary to alcohol, substance misuse, and/or other mental health concerns. - 3) Criminal charges or conviction while enrolled in this program.

-Criminal charges or conviction of a student while enrolled in this program If the Carver Student Review Committee identifies issues of concern related to student performance as described above, the student is notified in writing of the concern and invited to present his/her views to the committee, depending upon the nature of the issue.
+If the Carver School Student Review Committee identifies issues of concern related to student performance as described above, the student is notified in writing of the concern and invited to present his/her views to the committee, depending upon the nature of the issue.

 Decisions of the committee may include:

-- 1. Continuance in the program - 2.
+- 1. Continuance in the program. - 2.
 Provisional continuance in the program; continuance permitted provided specific criteria are met within a specific time.
 The criteria are specified in writing and a follow-up meeting is held to consider whether the criteria have been met. - 3.
 Termination from the MSW Program. - 4.
-Recommendation to the University Judicial Council for termination from the University.
+Recommendation to the University Provost for dismissal from the University.
+This may include suspension, for a defined period of time, or termination.